manuelgonzalvez/library-esp32-logger/readme.md

 #include "helpers.h"

-// Create a logger with a specific log level and name logger myLoggerA(LOGGER_DEBUG, "myLoggerA");
+// Create a logger with a specific log level and name, and add it to the loggerList array logger myLoggerA(LOGGER_DEBUG, "myLoggerA",true);
 ```

 > classB.cpp